abhijit424515/biomedical-relation-extraction-with-knowledge-graph-based-recommendations/article1.md

 It aquires and integrates information into an ontology and applies a reasoner to derive new knowledge.

-Ontology: a set of concepts and categories in a subject area or domain that shows their properties and the relations between them
+**Ontology**: a set of concepts and categories in a subject area or domain that shows their properties and the relations between them

 # Description of Entities of Knowledge Graphs